danthegoodman1/VirtualQueues/README.md

 Queues can be deleted when they have completed processing.
 This is useful to restrict the working set on disk from growing.

 Deleting a queue will also automatically delete all tracked consumers for that queue.

+## Transactional queueing suggestion

+Since this is a different system, you can run into issues with duplicate processing if you enqueue within a transaction (or missed processing if you enqueue after).
+Each have their own risks.

+At least once (queue during txn) is the preferred solution, but user-invoked transactions (e.g. api endpoint) are far more likely to restart than internally managed transactions (e.g. background task).

+Combining a transactional outbox pattern (e.g. Apple's QuiCK) with VirtualQueues greatly reduces this risk.
+It still provides at-least-once semantics, but greatly reduces the chance that a transaction restarts and a message is enqueued multiple times.
+This is because the job to enqueue to the VirtualQueue is transactionally secure, and the execution of that job is very quick (in comparison to being part of a larger transaction).